2020 Pro Bowl

 The 2020 Pro Bowl was the National Football League's all-star game for the 2019 NFL season.
 It was played on January 26, 2020, at Camping World Stadium in Orlando, Florida, and was televised nationally by ESPN, while being simulcast on ABC and Disney XD.

 Fan voting began on November 12, 2019, and ended on December 12, 2019.
 The initial roster was released on December 17, 2019.
 The Baltimore Ravens tied an NFL record (set by the 2007 Dallas Cowboys) by having 13 players selected to the game.
 The coaching staff for the AFC was led by John Harbaugh of the Baltimore Ravens, and for the NFC by Pete Carroll of the Seattle Seahawks.
 The AFC won the game, 38–33.

-This was the first occasion since the 1995 season that the New Orleans Giants had no player make the Pro Bowl.
+This was the first occasion since the 1995 season that the New York Giants had no player make the Pro Bowl.

+The game was largely overshadowed by the news of NBA legend Kobe Bryant's death in a helicopter crash on the day the game was held, which also killed his 13-year-old daughter Gianna, and 7 other victims.
+The helicopter crash prompted the NFL to conduct a moment of silence during the game for Bryant and the other victims of the crash, with various on-field tributes occurring throughout the game.

 Background

 The NFL's three-year contract with Camping World Stadium in Orlando, Florida, expired after the 2019 game.
 The league explored alternative sites, including hosting the game in Miami a week after the Super Bowl.
 In August 2019, the NFL decided to keep the game in Orlando for an additional year.